 5. SureGuard Pillow Protectors – 100% Waterproof

-The zipper is superfine to prevent the above getting in through the zip.
+The zipper is super fine to prevent the above from getting in through the zip.

 Editor’s Note: This is another excellent hypoallergenic waterproof pillow protector or encasing.
 Many people, however, may prefer the silky finish of polyester or smooth cotton to the terry cotton finish.
 That is why it is in position #5 rather than higher.
 That said, its GREENGUARD Gold certification indicates that it is suitable for use by those susceptible to volatile organic chemical emissions (VOCs) and those who tend to be badly affected by them.